RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 group and service connection.
 The service connection created will only have permission to a single resource group within Azure.

-The reference code for this post is available on this [GitHub repository](https://github.com/RaphHaddad/devsecops-azure-terraform-python).

 Specifically, this post will demonstrate:

 - How to provision a resource group for an application or service; and